 Some London boroughs have higher levels of rough sleeping than others and have responded to this by commissioning their own specialist outreach teams.

-Croydon Reach helps people sleeping rough across the borough to escape homelessness, and to move into and maintain permanent accommodation.
+Croydon Reach helps people sleeping rough across the borough to escape homelessness and then move on into permanent accommodation.

-The staff help people into No Second Night Out assessment hubs, hostels, private rented sector properties, and bed and breakfast accommodation.
+The staff help people sleeping rough into No Second Night Out assessment hubs, hostels, private rented sector properties, and bed and breakfast accommodation.

-When people are placed in temporary accommodation, staff will help resettle them into a more permanent place when it is available and provide support to help them sustain their new home.
+When people are placed into temporary accommodation, staff then help resettle them into a permanent home and provide support to make sure they maintain it.

 A Department for Communities and Local Government Prevention Rough Sleeper Service (DCLG-PRS) staff member also provides support to those rough sleepers with lower support needs, by helping them into accommodation in the private rented sector, and to find volunteering opportunities and work.